 How do I stop my team from arguing about which dashboard is 'right'?

 A catalog is a single place to define, certify, and share the math behind your most used metrics.
+Instead of embedding logic in dashboards, you define it once and reference it everywhere.

 Each metric should include